aeden/eventbus/README.markdown

 Where eventbus-url is replaced with the URL for the EventBus server.

-# Example
+# Demo

-There is an example application in the `static` directory.
+There is an demo JavaScript web application in the `static` directory.
 To see it in action, do the following:

 * Run the EventBus server as described above.
 * In a separate console, run the example Ruby service in https://github.com/aeden/eventbus-example-service-ruby